-Use the keys in the octave from C2 to B2 to select single strings or power chords.
+Press one of the keys in the octave from C2 to B2 to select single strings (one or more).

 By pressing these keys, you can play arpeggios or power chords.
 You can either play a free arpeggio with the six guitar chords assigned to the keys from C to A, or play one of the faster arpeggios on the higher keys.